 “Blessed are the poor in spirit, for the kingdom of heaven belongs to them.”
 (Matthew 5:3)

-A. To be poor in the spirit does not mean financial poverty.
-But to be aware of our utter spiritual bankruptcy before God, (Isaiah 64:6) B. All of us were born into this state of spiritual poverty.
-Being born to rich or poor parents doesn’t make a difference, (Psalm 5:15) C. This beatitude points two kinds of people.
+This one is the first of the eight beatitudes.
+To be poor in the spirit does not mean financial poverty.
+But to be aware of our utter spiritual bankruptcy before God, (Isaiah 64:6).
+All of us were born into this state of spiritual poverty.
+Being born to rich or poor parents doesn’t make a difference, (Psalm 5:15).
+This beatitude points to two kinds of people.
 People that are too proud to admit their spiritual poverty and those who humbly admit it, (Luke 18:9-14).

 Implications: Jesus said the tax collector went down to his home justified rather than the Pharisee.
 Likewise, salvation belongs to people who admit that they are sinners, (the Kingdom of Heaven means salvation).